protocol/launchpad/content/en/curriculum/ipfs/overview-of-ipfs/index.md

 IPFS allows us to verify the content we received is the content we asked for using hashes.
 * Hashes are deterministic, meaning given an input, it will always have the same output.
 If the input data changes in any way, then the output generated hash will also change.
 * Since files are immutable, they can never change without generating a brand new hash and, by extension, CID.
-* IPFS enables fast caching and deduplication, this means you can save space by just communicating any changes to a file.
+* IPFS enables fast caching and deduplication, which means that you can save space by just communicating any changes to a file.
 * IPFS allows you to fetch the data you want from anyone, using the immutable CIDs.

 **Anatomy of a Content Identifier (CID)**